 Round-trip flight from NYC to LA (Mint class – most expensive)

 Round-trip international flight from NYC to San Juan (Blue class – cheapest)

 Round-trip international flight from NYC to San Juan (Blue Extra class – most expensive)

 What you need to know about JetBlue points values:

-The value of a JetBlue point ranges from 1 cent to 1.46 cents per point, according to point valuation websites.
+The value of a JetBlue point ranges from 1.08 cent to 1.5 cents per point, according to WalletHub research.

 A $485 flight from New York to Los Angeles costs 34,200 points, which is about 1.39 cents per point.
 That’s at the lowest boarding class.

 JetBlue points tend to be worth less when redeemed for higher-class seats on the plane.

 If you buy certain vacation packages from JetBlue, you may be able to get higher point values than by just booking a flight.

 JetBlue points hold their value over time, never expiring due to inactivity.

-If you’re looking to earn some extra JetBlue points, consider getting the JetBlue Credit Card.
-It offers 10,000 bonus points for spending $1,000 in the first 90 days.
+If you’re looking to earn some extra JetBlue points, consider getting the JetBlue Card.
+It offers 10,000 points after spending $1,000 in the first 90 days.
 Based on current JetBlue points values, that’s worth about a third of a cross-country flight.

-Plus, the card gives 3 points per $1 on all JetBlue purchases, as well as 2 points per $1 at restaurants and grocery stores, and 1 point per $1 on everything else.
+Plus, the card gives 3 points per $1 spent on JetBlue purchases, 2 points per $1 spent at restaurants and grocery stores, and 1 point per $1 spent on all other purchases.
 And to top it off, there’s no annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.